 Strength of the clip shall be permitted to be based on testing in accordance with Section

-5.4.1 or 5.4.2.
+5.4.1 or 5.4.2 of this criteria.
 As an alternative to testing, for clips that can be rationally analyzed, capacities shall be permitted to be determined using the provisions of AISI S100, rational engineering mechanics and clip geometry.

 The portion of the alternative clip that interlocks with the panel shall conform to the following requirements: